CBS Evening News: Norah O'Donnell (2019–2025)

-John Dickerson and Maurice DuBois (2025–present)
+John Dickerson and Maurice DuBois (2025)

 On July 30, 2024, O'Donnell announced that she would step down as anchor of the CBS Evening News after the 2024 elections.
 She remains with CBS News as a senior correspondent.
 On August 1, CBS News announced that the Evening News would undergo a retool and introduce a multianchor format with an emphasis on its "ensemble of journalists"; John Dickerson and Maurice DuBois would serve as co-anchors, while Margaret Brennan of Face the Nation and WCBS-TV weather reporter Lonnie Quinn would serve as regular contributors for politics and weather-related topics.
 60 Minutes executive producer Bill Owens was named supervising producer, and fellow 60 Minutes producer Guy Campanile was named executive producer.
 O'Donnell anchored her final edition of the CBS Evening News on January 23, 2025, with Dickerson and DuBois debuting on January 27, 2025.

-The retooled Evening News carries a news magazine-like format with a focus on long-form stories, rather than the headline-focused formats of its main competitors (brief summaries of other headlines are relegated to a short "RoundUp" segment at the end of the opening block).
+The retooled Evening News carried a news magazine-like format with a focus on long-form stories, rather than the headline-focused formats of its main competitors (brief summaries of other headlines are relegated to a short "RoundUp" segment at the end of the opening block).
 CBS News and Stations CEO Wendy McMahon explained that the program would share the "values" of 60 Minutes and make use of its correspondents, aiming for it to be "[where] they have big news to break".
 Dickerson explained that "people have the news all day in their pockets, and we're not trying to compete with that.
 What we can share is the perspective that comes from the deep reporting that our correspondents do."
 DuBois emphasized the increased emphasis on correspondents in the new format, explaining that they would "feel like people you know describing incredible things that they just witnessed."